dchandak99/Restaurant-Management/README.md

 Final Presentation Link - https://docs.google.com/presentation/d/1OmmtPuc1QhljApG6R6h4JzRuNLK8QPBWMgNGr4RCr-o/edit#slide=id.p

-To generate the dataset, Run: python3 insertdata.py (should be in the same folder as the .txt files)
+To generate the dataset:
+Run: python3 insertdata.py (should be in the same folder as the .txt files)